isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SScp-par"></a>CP.par: Parallelism

-By "parallelism" we refer to a performing a task (more or less) simultaneously ("in parallel with") on many data items.
+By "parallelism" we refer to performing a task (more or less) simultaneously ("in parallel with") on many data items.

 Parallelism rule summary: